PrefectHQ/prefect-gcp/docs/index.md

 ##### Test the deployment

-Start up an agent in a separate terminal if you haven't already.
+Start up an agent in a separate terminal.
+The agent will poll the Prefect API for scheduled flow runs that are ready to run.

 ```bash
 prefect agent start -q 'default'